ihartzell/final-twitter/README.md

 program.

 Note: A file containing twitter user ID's and their followers is needed in the src/ directory in order to run this program.
-A .txt file would work fine.
+A .txt file is needed to run the program.

 ## Author Info
 - Author: Isaac Hartzell